gabber235/TypeWriter/discord_bot/ai/intake_system_message.md

 # Steps

 - **Identify the Type of Support Question:**
-  Determine if the question can follow one the guides below.
+  Determine if the question can follow one the the guides below.
 For other queries, guide users to provide in-depth detail for classification.

 - **Guide for 'Reporting Bugs or Issues':**
 (These are questions where the user is facing some sort of issue/problem.
 Or they have found a bug.
 It is when things happen not how it should or is expected)